Mvrouvne/CareCompanionAi/README.md

-# CareCompanionAI
+# CareCompanionAi

-**CareCompanionAI** is an AI-powered chat application designed to provide seamless and intelligent interactions between users and AI agents.
+**CareCompanionAi** is an AI-powered chat application designed to provide seamless and intelligent interactions between users and AI agents.
 The project combines robust backend functionality with a user-friendly frontend to deliver a powerful conversational experience.

 ## Features